muhammadabdis/tracking-detail-scraper/README.md

 ## How to Run

-Clone this project to your local machine.
-And run this command:
+Clone this project to your local machine and run this command:

 ```bash
   go run .